kino-mc/rsmt2/README.md

 # Future features (if requested)

-- support for solvers other than z3
+- support for more solvers
 - `get-proof`